andis854/matrix_rdn_det/README.md

 MIT License

-Copyright (c) 2023 Anders Israelsson
+Copyright (c) 2023 Anders Israelsson, andis854

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal